composer/composer/doc/05-repositories.md

 If you have no branches or tags directory you can disable them entirely by setting the `branches-path` or `tags-path` to `false`.

-If the package is in a sub-directory, e.g. `/trunk/foo/bar/composer.json` and `/tags/1.0/foo/bar/composer.json`, then you can make Composer access it by setting the `"package-path"` option to the sub-directory, in this example it would be `"package-path": "foo/bar/"`.
+If the package is in a subdirectory, e.g. `/trunk/foo/bar/composer.json` and `/tags/1.0/foo/bar/composer.json`, then you can make Composer access it by setting the `"package-path"` option to the sub-directory, in this example it would be `"package-path": "foo/bar/"`.